 The most outrageous and disturbing part of the DOJ investigation was this statement in reference to the extremely high rates of violence and fatalities, “Alabama is deliberately indifferent to that harm or serious risk of harm and it has failed to correct known systemic deficiencies that contribute to the violence.”

 Alabama has been aware of its numerous prison problems for decades and has, without fail, made the choice to do nothing meaningful about any of them.
 Whether it’s overcrowding, violence, contraband, corruption, or draconian sentencing laws, Alabama legislators have been more than happy to vote against bills that would have helped.
 Instead, they just hoped that in some future legislative session that someone might get around to fixing a few things.
-So, what if some prisoners die or get raped or underpaid guards make a few bucks under the table… it’s prison, right?
+So, what if some prisoners die or get raped or underpaid guards make a few bucks under the table… it’s a prison, right?

 In Alabama, we tend to glory in the stigmatization of others whom we feel are beneath us.
 We enjoy the lexicon of dehumanization, which is why we like to say things such as “illegal aliens” or “felons”- because then, we can justify our hatred, or worse, our deliberate indifference.
 Characterizing them pejoratively ignores the fact that they are real people.
 They have names and their stories matter.
 The problem isn’t economic, it’s cultural.

 Don’t know, don’t care, sure as hell ain’t payin’ for it, right?